Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

 The existence of strong CDWs implies a build up of bound charge density that needs to be compensated by a free charge density of the opposite sign but a practically same magnitude.
-In case of the head-to-head T90($1\bar{1}0$) CDW in the tetragonal barium titanate, the bound charge is positive and due to the 45$^{\circ}$ between the axes of the CDW normal and of the adjacent spontaneous polarization, its magnitude is $\sigma_{\rm T} = \sqrt{2} P_{\rm S}$, where $P_{\rm S}$ is the magnitude of the spontaneous polarization vector in the tetragonal phase.
-It is reasonable to assume that at the phase front of the structural order parameter of the orthorhombic phase is propagating much faster than would be the effective macroscopic drift velocity of the released free charge carriers.
-In this case, the orthorhombic polarization should accommodate to the built-in free charge density that at least on the macroscopic scale is expected to be equal to the initial densities, compensating the previously formed tetragonal CDWs.
-This in turn implies that just after passing the phase transition, formation of CDW should expected at the same charged planes and even the macroscopic bound charge distribution in the orthorhombic phase should be the same as it was in the tetragonal phase.
+In case of the head-to-head T90($1\bar{1}0$) CDW in the tetragonal barium titanate, the bound charge is positive and due to the 45$^{\circ}$ angle between the axes of the CDW normal and of the adjacent spontaneous polarization, its magnitude is $\sigma_{\rm T} = \sqrt{2} P_{\rm S}$, where $P_{\rm S}$ is the magnitude of the spontaneous polarization vector in the tetragonal phase.
+It is reasonable to assume that the phase front of the structural order parameter in the orthorhombic phase propagates much faster than the effective macroscopic drift of the released free charge carriers.
+Therefore, at least on the macroscopic scale, the orthorhombic polarization should accommodate to the same amount of the built-in free charge as it was needed for compensation of the original tetragonal CDWs.
+This in turn implies that just after passing the phase transition, formation of CDW should be expected at the same planes and even the macroscopic bound charge distribution in the orthorhombic phase should be the same as it was in the tetragonal phase.

-In the orthorhombic phase, the angle between the ($1\bar{1}0$) CDW axis and the spontaneous polarization axis in the adjacent domain can be either 0, 60 or 90$^{\circ}$, as opposed to 45$^{\circ}$ encountered for T90($1\bar{1}0$) CDW.
-Assuming that the bound charge contribution from both sides of the CDW is the same in the orthorhombic phase, the corresponding net bound charge densities are $\sigma_{\rm O} = 0, P_{\rm S}'$, and $ 2P_{\rm S}'$, respectively, where $P_{\rm S}'$ is the magnitude of the spontaneous polarization vector in the orthorhombic phase.
+In the orthorhombic phase, however, the angle between the ($1\bar{1}0$) CDW axis and the spontaneous polarization axis in the adjacent domain can be either 0, 60 or 90$^{\circ}$, as opposed to 45$^{\circ}$ encountered for T90($1\bar{1}0$) CDW.
+Assuming that the bound charge contribution from both sides of the CDW is the same in the orthorhombic phase, the corresponding net bound charge densities are $\sigma_{\rm O} = 0$, $P_{\rm S}'$, and $2P_{\rm S}'$, respectively, where $P_{\rm S}'$ is the magnitude of the spontaneous polarization in the orthorhombic phase.
 Even if we assume that $P_{\rm S}'$ could be by 10-20 percent larger than $P_{\rm S}$, we still have $0 < P_{\rm S}' < \sigma_{\rm T} < 2P_{\rm S}'$, implying that none of the above primary orthorhombic CDW densities match the prescribed tetragonal $\sigma_{\rm T}$.
-In fact, such a bound charge density mismatch is sufficiently large to justify the observed twinning near the orthorhombic charged superdomaon walls.
+Thus, the bound charge density mismatch is just sufficiently large to explain the observed twinning near the orthorhombic charged superdomain walls.